Simulating frequency splittings and loss in Fabry-P\'erot cavities: Theory

 \section{Theory}

-Resonances in an optical cavity are determined by the criteria that the field should reproduce itself after each roundtrip and that the roundtrip phase should be a multiple of $2\pi$, e.g. they should be eigenmodes of the roundtrip operator.
-For a cavity of length $L$ with ideal mirrors, the (dimensionless) eigenfrequencies are given by
+Resonances in an optical cavity are determined by the criteria that the field should reproduce itself after each roundtrip and that the roundtrip phase should be a multiple of $2\pi$, i.e. they should be eigenmodes of the roundtrip operator.
+For a plano-concave cavity of length $L$ , the (dimensionless) eigenfrequencies are given by

-where $q$ is the longitudinal mode number and $N$ is the transverse mode number.
-The absolute frequency difference between two consecutive longitudinal modes $f_{\rm FSR} = c/2L$ is known as the free spectral range (FSR).
+where $q$ is the longitudinal mode number, $N$ is the transverse mode number and $f_{\rm FSR} = c/2L$ is the free spectral range (FSR).
 The first term describes the resonances of a planar-planar cavity.
 The plano-concave shape introduces transversal confinement, leading to the second term via the paraxial Gouy phase $\chi_0=\arcsin{\sqrt{L/R_{\rm m}}}$ for a spherical mirror with radius of curvature $R_{\rm m}$.
-This paper focuses on the final term $\Delta \widetilde{f}_j = \Delta \widetilde{f}_{j, \text{non}} + \Delta \widetilde{f}_{j, \text{asp}}$, which describes shifts in frequencies with respect to the paraxial theory, caused by (i) a nonparaxial correction; and (ii) an aspheric mirror-shape correction.
+This paper focuses on the final term $\Delta \widetilde{f}_j = \Delta \widetilde{f}_{j, \text{non}} + \Delta \widetilde{f}_{j, \text{asp}}$, which describes shifts in frequencies with respect to the paraxial theory.
+For rotational-symmetric cavities, theory predicts that these shifts are caused by (i) a nonparaxial correction and (ii) an aspheric mirror-shape correction.

 The nonparaxial correction is given by \cite{VanExter2022FineSpectra}